pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 `__init__` method has finished).

-But note that we do not need to explicitly provide the `self` argument - when you call a method on an object, or when you create a new object, the Python runtime will take care of passing the instance as the `self` argument to the method.
+But note that you __do not__ need to explicitly provide the `self` argument when you call a method on an object, or when you create a new object.
+The Python runtime will take care of passing the instance to its method, as as the first argument to the method.

-But when you are writing a class, you _do_ need to explicitly list `self` as the first argument to all of the methods of the class.
+But when you are writing a class, you __do__ need to explicitly list `self` as the first argument to all of the methods of the class.

+<a class="anchor" id="attributes"></a>
 ## Attributes

-In Python, the term _attribute_ is used to refer to a piece of information that is associated with an object.
+In Python, the term __attribute__ is used to refer to a piece of information that is associated with an object.
 An attribute is generally a reference to another object (which might be a string, a number, or a list, or some other more complicated object).